 HonorHealth John C Lincoln Medical Center (AZ)

-Fig 2 Diagnosis data from Definitive Healthcare’s Commercial Claims platform using full-year data from 2017.
+Fig 2 Diagnosis data from Definitive Healthcare’s Medical Claims database using full-year data from 2017.
 Excess readmission ratios are aggregate numbers from the 7/1/2014 through 6/30/17 collecting period.